Music Licensing

 Why Dance Studios Need to Pay Music Licensing Fees

-The US Copyright Law requires any business utilizing copyrighted music to obtain, in advance, permission from the copyright owner or representative of the copyright owners.
-ASCAP, BMI, and SESAC are the three US Performing Right Organizations (PROs) and can provide this required authorization on behalf of their affiliated songwriters and music publishers.
+The US Copyright Law requires any business utilizing copyrighted music to obtain, in advance, permission from the copyright owner or a representative of the copyright owners.
+ASCAP, BMI, and SESAC are the three US Performing Rights Organizations (PROs) and can provide this required authorization on behalf of their affiliated songwriters and music publishers.

 CNADM has entered into a group contract with each of the three PROs – ASCAP, BMI, & SESAC – that allows us to collect the annual licensing fees on behalf of our members at a 35-50% discounted rate.
 As a member, you may pay your licensing fees through CNADM and have our office liaison with ASCAP, BMI, and SESAC to help resolve any issues.